Yannick1223/Yannick1223/README.md

 - 👋 Hi, I’m @Yannick1223
-- Programming languages that I can: C#, Unity
+- Programming languages that I can: C#, Unity, git
 - Programming languages that I still want to learn: C++, Python, Java and Web
-- 🌱 I’m currently learning Git
+- 🌱 I’m currently learning: -
 - 📫 How to reach me: Discord (Yannick1223#7639)